gschmutz/kafka-workshop/99-misc/100-working-with-avro-avdl-schemas/README.md

     }
   }
 }
 ```

-Create a file named `application.conf` and add
+Create a file named `./jikkou/application.conf` and add

 ```
 jikkou {